petk/php-build-system/docs/cross-compiling.md

 ## 1. Cross-compilation considerations

-Cross-compilation is a method where a project is compiled on one system but targeted to run on another.
+Cross-compilation is a method where a project is compiled on one system and targeted to run on another.
 In cross-compilation scenarios, running C test programs with build system run checks isn't always feasible or guaranteed.